 SDR is most effective in children whose cerebral palsy is the result of being born prematurely and whose spasticity mainly affects their legs.
-Children with spasticity in all their limbs, or who are affected more on one side of the body, may get more benefit from an intrathecal baclofen pump or a combined rhizotomy surgery.
+Children with spasticity in all their limbs may get more benefit from an intrathecal baclofen pump or a combined rhizotomy surgery.

 SDR normally takes about four hours and usually requires your child to stay in the hospital for four to five days.

 Once your child is asleep under general anesthesia, the neurosurgeon makes a small cut in the upper lumbar region of the spine and removes a small section of bone to expose the nerve roots as they leave the spinal cord.
 Looking through a microscope, the surgeon then separates the nerve roots into groups, finding those that bring sensation back from the legs and leaving the motor nerves aside.

 The surgeon tests each sensory nerve root in turn by stimulating it electrically, while a specialist called an electrophysiologist monitors the response in your child's leg muscles.
 If the nerve responses are abnormal, these nerve roots may be selectively cut.
 After about half of the abnormal nerve roots have been cut, the surgical team leaves a temporary epidural catheter for optimal pain control and then carefully closes the wound.

 We evaluate your child carefully to determine whether SDR is the best treatment option.
 Children are most likely to benefit from the operation if they:

 - can walk on their own or with the help of a walker or braces, or have the potential to do so

 - are physically and mentally able to participate in intensive physical therapy after the operation